pmagdon/cloud_detection/docs/source/results.rst

 Nevertheless, there are still some pixels that the neighbourhood correlation test is not able to reclassify.
 Looking at the right image, we notice that a high amount of the pixels which were red in the left image are now reclassified.
 Therefore, the error decreases from one image to the next and completely disappears in the following one.
-This is only possible if we take the last ten images to compare the neighbourhoods of the pixels, since comparing only with cloud free pixels would imply that the comparison used by the neighbourhood correlation test for the cloud mask of the date 2015-04-19 in this area near the forest will not be done using the image of the date 2015-04-09, because this area is masked as cloud, but with the previous image of the date 2015-03-23 and this is the image with the cloud shadow with low reflectance
+This is only possible if we take the last ten images to compare the neighbourhoods of the pixels, since comparing only with cloud-free pixels would imply that the comparison used by the neighbourhood correlation test for the cloud mask of the date 2015-04-19 in this area near the forest will not be done using the image of the date 2015-04-09, because this area is masked as cloud, but with the previous image of the date 2015-03-23 and this is the image with the cloud shadow with low reflectance